The Star, Singapore: Entertainment events

-Controversy

-Adam Lambert's performance at The Star Performing Arts Centre
+Adam Lambert performance

 In May 2013, the National Council of Churches of Singapore (NCCS) said it was looking into a complaint about singer Adam Lambert performing at The Star Performing Arts Centre.
-Lim K. Tham, general secretary of the council said it had received a complaint that "the gay lifestyle may be promoted at the concert", a reference to Lambert's homosexuality, and that "The NCCS has conveyed this concern to New Creation so that it can make a response."
+Lim K. Tham, the council's general secretary, said the NCCS had received a complaint that "the gay lifestyle may be promoted at the concert", a reference to Lambert's homosexuality, and that "the NCCS has conveyed this concern to New Creation so that it can make a response".

-In a statement, the church said that according to stipulations from the authorities before the tender was awarded to Rock Productions, the venue had to operate "on a purely commercial basis and will not implement any leasing or pricing policies that will discriminate between religious groups, institutions or organisations from hiring the venue".
-The church said all public events require a public entertainment licence from the police, and it had "utmost confidence" in the policies and ability of government bodies such as the Media Development Authority to "protect the interest of the general public".
-The statement added that any event at the performing arts centre "should not be misconstrued or misunderstood" as the church "approving of its artistic presentation or endorsing the lifestyle of the performer".
+In a statement, the church said that the conditions set by the authorities before the tender was awarded to Rock Productions required the venue to operate "on a purely commercial basis and will not implement any leasing or pricing policies that will discriminate between religious groups, institutions or organisations from hiring the venue".
+The church said all public events required a public entertainment licence from the police, and that it had "utmost confidence" in the policies and ability of government bodies such as the Media Development Authority to "protect the interest of the general public".
+The statement added that an event at the performing arts centre "should not be misconstrued or misunderstood" as the church "approving of its artistic presentation or endorsing the lifestyle of the performer".